jaspervdj/patat/README.md

     Hello world.
     ```

+3. In version 0.10 and later slides can be individually configured.
-3. Within a slide, using a comment starting with `<!--config:`.
+    Within a slide, using a comment starting with `<!--config:`.
 These
     settings can override configuration for that specific slide only.
     There should not be any whitespace between `<!--` and `config:`.